juliaguida/oystercard/pills/bdd_cycle.md

 ##### Stage 4: Implementing Features, one at a time

 Our unit tests are written one step at a time, and our implementation should follow that trend.
 Once we have watched an Acceptance Test fail, and written the failure to a unit test, we should _watch that unit test fail_, then _do the simplest possible thing to make that test pass_.
-This is sometimes counterintuitive: it is hard to stop writing implementation code when the next feature seems so obviously in reach.
+This is sometimes counter-intuitive: it is hard to stop writing implementation code when the next feature seems so obviously in reach.
 But check yourself: add to the unit test first, and approach the implementation afresh each time.
 You'll find brand new ways to refactor your implementation to make it more efficient.

 In this way, moving between unit tests and implementation is an _iterative_ process.